-- In-classroom assistance;
+- ↔ In-classroom assistance;

 - In-school resource withdrawal; and

-- Consultation with the Learning Coordinator Special Education Support from the Special Education Teacher on Special Assignment.
+- Consultation with the Learning Coordinator Special EducationSupport from for programming to school staff from the Special Education TOSATeacher on Special Assignment.-

 The Special Education Teacher on Special Assignment (TOSA), using a multi-disciplinary approach, acts as a resource to the school-based PDT.
 The Special Education TOSA is accessed through the Learning Coordinator-Special Education, and is available for students in need who have been diagnosed as having a Mild Intellectual Disability.
 The TOSA also provides occasional and/or ongoing school-based in-service.